symfony/symfony-docs/bundles/override.rst

 Translations
 ------------

-Translations are not related to bundles, but to domains.
-That means that you can override the translations from any translation file, as long as it is in :ref:`the correct domain <using-message-domains>`.
+Translations are not related to bundles, but to :ref:`translation domains <using-message-domains>`.
+For this reason, you can override any bundle translation file from the main ``translations/`` directory, as long as the new file uses the same domain.

+For example, to override the translations defined in the ``Resources/translations/FOSUserBundle.es.yml`` file of the FOSUserBundle, create a``<your-project>/translations/FOSUserBundle.es.yml`` file.

 .. _`the Doctrine documentation`: http://docs.doctrine-project.org/projects/doctrine-orm/en/latest/reference/inheritance-mapping.html#overrides